Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Related Works

-(2) Content Filtering: These methods work by filtering out unsafe inputs or model outputs.
-PDS~\citep{zheng2024prompt} adds guardrails to inputs and outputs to enforce safety policies.
-SafeDecoding~\citep{xu2021detoxifying} employs safety classifiers to forbid unsafe tokens during the auto-regressive generation.
-Such methods rely on the performance of the filter.
-However, it is always difficult for the filter to scrutinize the powerful LLMs’ diverse unsafe outputs.
-For instance, a model may produce unsafe content encoded in a Caesar cipher, which the filter would struggle to recognize.
+(2) Content Filtering: These methods block unsafe inputs or outputs: PDS~\citep{zheng2024prompt} enforces safety via input/output guardrails; SafeDecoding~\citep{xu2021detoxifying} uses safety classifiers to suppress unsafe tokens during autoregressive generation.
+Yet their effectiveness hinges on filter capability, which often falls short against the diverse unsafe outputs of powerful LLMs, such as Caesar-encoded harmful content that is difficult to detect.

-(3) Activation Steering: These techniques directly manipulate the model's internal activations at inference time.
-SCAS~\citep{cao2024nothing} steers activations to reduce over-refusal while maintaining safety.
-VA (Vector Ablation)~\citep{wang2024surgical} identifies and ablates refusal-related directions from the model's hidden states to mitigate unnecessary refusals.
-These methods involve manually constructing sophisticated positive-negative sample pairs, \textit{e.g.}, \textit{how to kill a person versus how to kill a Python process}, which limits their scalability and generalizability.
-Moreover, existing methods generally seek a global steering vector for all inputs indiscriminately, which hinders their effectiveness when handling more diverse inputs.
+(3) \textit{Activation Steering}: These methods manipulate internal activations at inference: SCAS~\citep{cao2024nothing} steers activations to reduce over-refusal without compromising safety; Surgical~\citep{wang2024surgical} identifies and ablates refusal-related directions in hidden states to mitigate unnecessary refusals.
+Both require manually crafted positive--negative pairs (e.g., \textit{how to kill a person versus how to kill a Python process}), limiting scalability and generalizability.
+Furthermore, their reliance on a single global steering vector for all inputs undermines effectiveness on diverse inputs.

 \textbf{Our method} as a fine-tuning free approach, avoids the excessive computing power cost, high training time cost and limited generalization flexibility of fine-tuning methods.
 By leveraging Real-time Gradient-Based Steering with EBM, our method addresses the limitations of fine-tuning free methods.
-It achieves a superior discriminative capability which helps to more effectively correct model's behavior to reduce the problem of false refusals.
+It achieves a superior discriminative capability which helps to effectively correct model's behavior to reduce the problem of false refusals.